manujayanth/master_kube/README.md

 # master_kube
-To create a Master node over AWS using ansible
+To create a Kubernetes Master node over AWS using ansible